 The proposal additionally reveals their lack of discernment to protect and support the LGBTQIA+ and BIPOC communities.
 69% of new HIV infections in 2018 were in Black and Latino communities with 56% of HOPWA participants in the black community, and 77% of all HIV diagnoses in the United States representing the LGBTQIA+ community.
 The United States’ history of lacking affordable housing opportunities and discrimination towards the LGBTQIA+ and BIPOC communities directly impacts health outcomes.

-The National AIDS Housing Coalition, and over 250 organizations throughout the country, are urging Congress to fund HOPWA at least at $600M for FY22.
+The National AIDS Housing Coalition, and over 250 organizations throughout the country implore Congress to fund HOPWA at least at $600 million for FY22.